Equity and Diversity

 However, please note that you are not required to directly address or confront a person you believe is discriminating against or harassing you or another person.
 You may wish to report the incident to one of these persons:

-- Conference Co-Convenors (Prof Rosalind Archer, Prof Mike O’Sullivan, Dr. Sadiq Zarrouk and Dr. David Dempsey)
+- Conference Co-Convenors (Prof Rosalind Archer, Prof Mike O’Sullivan, Assoc.
+Prof. Sadiq Zarrouk and Dr. John O’Sullivan)

 - A member of the conference organising committee